St. John’s Presbyterian Church

 Phone : +64 9 620 6609

-Please, if you are at all sick, have a cold or flu symptoms stay home – for most things you will be able to join us online.
-Please use a mask in public places.
-If you have other risk factors that impact your health please consider seriously the risks.
+Please, if you are at all sick, have a cold or flu symptoms stay home – you will be able to join us online for services and study groups.
+Please use a mask in church and public places.
+If you have other risk factors that impact your health please consider seriously the risks and seek medical assistance.
 We love to see you and want to be able to for a long time!

 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.
 Matthew 6:34